Are New Zealanders getting enough out of KiwiSaver?

 The FSC said industry and the Government should work together to improve retirement policy settings and financial literacy.

-It said, at a headline level, 3.25 million KiwiSaver members with more than $90 billion invested looked good but a dig into the figures revealed that active participation rates were not as high and many people were not on track to have their KiwiSaver funds meet their individual needs.
+It said, at a headline level, 3.25 million KiwiSaver members with more than $90 billion invested looked good but a dig into the figures revealed that active participation rates were not as high and many people were not on track to have their KiwiSaver savings meet their individual needs.

 “It is a scheme that has seen considerable growth.
 However, with an average balance of $28,778 in 2023, is it really making sure all generations of Kiwis are prepared for retirement?”